 Not yet rated Add your review

-This tincture of Feverfew (Tanacetum parthenium) herb is made with dried herb.
+This tincture of Feverfew (Tanacetum parthenium) herb is made with fresh herb.

-This tincture of Feverfew (Tanacetum parthenium) herb is made using dried herb.
+This tincture of Feverfew (Tanacetum parthenium) herb is made using fresh herb.

 60 drops, 3 times per day in juice or water.